These forms are intended for UFV faculty and staff.

 Use this example of an informed consent form to guide you in writing your own to present to your research participants.

 Please use this form to inform Research Ethics if any aspects of your research project has changed such as participant recruitment process, study end date, location of study, research instruments used, etc.

 Research projects can only be given ethics approval for one year.
-If UFV's HREB (Human Research Ethics Board) was informed on the Request for ethical review form that the project would take longer than a year, please use this form to report to the HREB the status of your project.
+If UFV's HREB (Human Research Ethics Board) was informed on the Request for Ethical Review Form that the project would be a multi-year project, an annual report is required by the certificate expiry to continue approval for an additional year.